 Here’s the general process:

-If you choose the secured loan route, the remaining loan must be settled.
+The remaining loan must be settled if you choose the secured loan route.
 If you choose an unsecured loan, as long as it is not tied to the property, you could sell the home; however, you remain responsible for paying off the loan.

-Including this guide in your home buying and/or selling process would be great.
+Including this guide in your home buying and/or selling process.
 Print it, screenshot it, and share it with the seller or buyer; these are the questions you want to ensure are answered and fully understood.

 Questions to ask when buying a home with solar: